veillette/hands-on/content/Chapter1.md

 This critical distinction separates the actual world being examined (the **system** under study) from the concepts and ideas (the **model**) we create after observing the system.
 While understanding measurements is relatively straightforward, the model concept requires elaboration.
 :::

 We create ideas to represent observed system properties concisely, enabling efficient communication with shared understanding.
-For instance, if we were Earth's first explorers, we might repeatedly encounter similar trees.
+For instance, if we were Earth's first explorers, we might repeatedly encounter similar fruit.
 Rather than describing each sighting separately as unrelated events, we could create the abstract concept "banana" with specific properties, facilitating more efficient communication about future meals.
 Beyond simple examples, models are used extensively and sophisticatedly throughout society.

 In everyday communication, we often forget that many statements concern concepts rather than actual reality.
-Usually, this distinction doesn't matter, but sometimes it's crucial, and ignoring it leads to serious errors.
+Usually, this distinction doesn't matter, but sometimes it is crucial, and ignoring it leads to serious errors.

 :::{caution}
 The Danger of Confusing Models with Reality